openprocurement/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/tender-post-attempt-json-data.http
    :code:

 Success!
 Now we can see that new object was created.
 Response code is `201` and `Location` response header reports the location of object created.
 The body of response reveals the information about tender created, its internal `id` (that matches the `Location` segment), its official `tenderID` and `modified` datestamp stating the moment in time when tender was last modified.
+Note that tender is created with `enquiries` status.

 Let's access the URL of object created (the `Location` header of the response):